OIL: 99 Mbd in 2023

 Proved Reserves among OPEC members will bring modern society to its

-Reserves will be consumed on the journey to PEAK OIL in 2030.
+Reserves will be consumed en route to PEAK OIL in 2023.

 Their attempt to create controversy and doubt is clearly meant to

 distract when one considers only a quarter of Proved Reserves will